 | Leeds Building Society | 85 years remaining from the start of the mortgage. |

 Lease extensions in Holbeach can be a difficult process.
-We recommend you procure guidance from a conveyancer and surveyor well versed in the legislation and lease extension process.
+We recommend you procure professional help from a lawyer and surveyor with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience dealing with Holbeach lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge dealing with Holbeach lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.